canalplus/rx-player/doc/api/Decryption_Options.md

 - reject if an error was encountered.

 Note: We set a 10 seconds timeout by default on this request (configurable through the `keySystems[].getLicenseConfig` object).
-If the returned Promise do not resolve or reject under this limit, the RxPlayer will stop with an error.
+If the returned Promise does not resolve or reject under this limit, the RxPlayer will stop with an error.

 In any case, if a license is provided by this function it should be under a `BufferSource` type (example: an `Uint8Array` or an `ArrayBuffer`).